Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 ## The `<MapContainer>` Component 🗺️ → 📦

-This is our first _component_, but before we begin, let's write the code that will actually hold our application.
+This is our first _component_, but before we begin, let's write the code that will actually hold the application.

 Edit the `main.js` file to include the following code: